agiani99/DiffusionMol/README.md

 Create an environmet through requirements.txt

-Activate it and run the notebook
+Activate it and run the notebook or python fixed_diffusion_notebook.py

 Have fun